๐ŸชทIntro to Buddhism

 Why This Matters

-Buddhism isn't just a collection of abstract ideas—it's a systematic framework for understanding why humans suffer and how to achieve lasting peace.
-When you're being tested on Buddhist concepts, you're really being asked to demonstrate how these ideas interconnect: how the Three Marks of Existence explain the human condition, how the Four Noble Truths diagnose and prescribe a solution, and how practices like the Eightfold Path put philosophy into action.
-These concepts form a coherent worldview that has shaped billions of lives across Asia and beyond.
+Buddhism isn't a collection of abstract ideas.
+It's a systematic framework for understanding why humans suffer and how to achieve lasting peace.
+When you're tested on Buddhist concepts, you're really being asked to show how these ideas interconnect: how the Three Marks of Existence explain the human condition, how the Four Noble Truths diagnose and prescribe a solution, and how practices like the Eightfold Path put philosophy into action.

 The Diagnosis: Understanding Suffering and Its Causes